pytorch/vision/maintainer_guide.md

 The public API has backward-compatible (BC) guarantees defined in our deprecation policy (see below).
 The private API has not BC guarantees.

 For C++, code is private.
-If a change breaks fbcode, fix fbcode or revert the change.
+For Meta employees: if a C++ change breaks fbcode, fix fbcode or revert the change.
 We should be careful about models running in production and relying on torchvision ops.

 The `test` folder is not importable and is **private.** Even meta-internal projects should *not* rely on it (it has happned in the past and is now